benzookapi/shopify-barebone-app-sample/README.md

 ```

-2. Build and run the app server locally or in cloud platforms.
+2. Install [Shopify CLI](https://shopify.dev/docs/api/shopify-cli) and build and run the app server locally or in cloud platforms.
 All settings are described in `package.json` (note that the built React code contains `SHOPIFY_API_KEY` value from its envrionment variable, so if you run it with your own app, you have to run the build command below at least one time).
 ```
 Build command = npm install && npm run build (= cd frontend && npm install && npm run build && rm -rf ../public/assets && mv dist/assets ../public/assets && mv dist/index.html ../views/index.html  *Replacing Koa intex file with Vite buit code)